 Eating curry at your desk and heating fish in the microwave will guarantee a loss of fans in the office.
 To fend off the haters at work, make sure your lunchtime cuisine is desk-friendly with little aromas floating around the office.

-20. You’re a Time-Waster
+20. You’re a time-waster

 Don’t be the person who always strays away from the point of the meeting to ask inappropriate questions or the one who circles back to points on group projects.
 Everyone will start avoiding you in the hallways and refuse to work with you on future tasks.

 You’ll never be liked by everyone, but don’t purposely turn people off you with your bad habits.
 Learn how to be more thoughtful of others around you to make sure you are all happy in the workplace.
-After all, you spend most of your waking life with your colleagues than with family and friends!
+After all, you spend more of your waking life with your colleagues than with family and friends!

 Can you relate to any of these points?
 If so, let us know what you’re doing to make your colleagues hate you in the conversation below!